nateq13f/aws-bootcamp-cruddur-2023/journal/week8.md

 AWS_XRAY_DAEMON_ADDRESS=xray-daemon:2000
 ```

+- Create new sql query file call `show.sql` to pull user profile data

+- Implement profile display
+- Create `EditProfileButton.js` component just like `CrudButton.js` copmponent
+and `EditProfileButton.css` to go along with it for the CSS part.

 ### Challenges --
 - my buket name was named `cruddur-thumbs` when it should have been my own domains name, so I used `cdk destroy` to tear down all resources created by the CDK to start fresh and grab new env vars.